Chinese Research Ships, US Military Active in North Pacific, Monitor Shows

 The project is funded by commercial donors, the Carnegie Corporation and the Sasakawa Peace Foundation.

-(Reporting by Kirsty Needham in Sydney; Editing by Clarence Fernandez and Tom Hogue)
+(Reporting by Kirsty Needham in Sydney; additional reporting by Liz Lee in Beijing; Editing by Clarence Fernandez and Tom Hogue)

 (c) Copyright Thomson Reuters 2025.